An oil change at your local Sudbury Ontario auto shop: Sounds simple, but there are some pretty important things to know about preventing oil sludge.

 Also how you drive around Sudbury can have a big effect.
 Most owner's manuals will have a list of driving conditions that are harder on your vehicle.
 Things like stop and go driving in Sudbury, short trips to driving in very hot or very cold weather, heavy loads and towing.
 If some of your driving fits this, you may need to change your oil and do other maintenance on a shorter schedule.

-With a ROCKTOWN AUTOMOTIVE oil change, you will receive a FREE 40 point inspection of your car and we will provide a report of our findings with recommendations.
+With a ROCKTOWN AUTOMOTIVE oil change, you will receive a multi-point point inspection of your car and we will provide a report of our findings with recommendations.
 Our technicians will also check to make sure you have enough coolant, brake fluid, transmission and power steering fluid and a clean air filter.

 Engine Oil - Today's vehicles use a multi-grade oil with a classification such as 5W-30.
 The designation indicates the viscosity of the oil, which is its resistance to flow.
 In a multi-grade oil, the first number indicates how the oil will flow when it is cold.
 The lower the number, the lighter the oil and the better it will perform in the cold.
 The second number is the thickness of the oil at high temperatures.
 For example, a 5W-30 oil will have a 30 oil weight at 210 degrees Fahrenheit.